rmatinata/multiarch-containers/README.md

 ### All-in-one

-The all-in-one mode requires that you only have the following,in the deployment node:
+The all-in-one mode requires that you only have the following, in the deployment node (ie your laptop, or some other machine):

  * Vagrant
  * Some virtual machine technology (or provider, in Vagrant lingo)